 If you’d otherwise pay for an IHG stay anyway, it’s worth doing the math to see if buying points with this method and booking an award night (not just PointBreaks) is a better deal than paying cash for the room.

-There’s now a way to “buy” IHG points for only 0.6 cents per point by making refundable Points & Cash award bookings, then cancelling them.
+You can “buy” IHG points for only 0.6 cents per point by making refundable Points & Cash award bookings, then cancelling them.

-But now there are a handful of IHG hotels where you can pay $90 cash for a 15,000 IHG point discount on your award night.
+There are a handful of IHG hotels where you can pay $90 cash for a 15,000 IHG point discount on your award night.
 That’s like getting the points for 0.6 cents each ($90 cost of points / 15,000 points).

 If you have to cancel, you won’t get the cash back.
 But you will get your 15,000 IHG points!